 You can connect to this printer wirelessly, or via USB.
 It has a nice 2.4in colour screen, a 100-page input tray, and offers duplex printing.
 And while it's slightly slower than the TS6420, its speeds of 10 pages per minute in black and white, and five pages per minute in color, are still decent.

+At time of writing, this printer cost just over $100 / £100.
 Be warned though, the cost per print is higher than that of the Canon Pixma TS6420.
 So if you're printing at high volumes, this isn't the best choice for your bank balance.
 If you're just an occasional user, though, there's a lot here to like.

 If you're mainly interested in printing photos, then Canon Pixma MG3650S offers the best image quality on our list of budget printers, with sharp detail and vibrant colors.